Horlar-1st/Financial-Inclusion-among-Young-People/README.md

 ## 📂 Repository Contents
 - `data.csv` - Data collected from EFInA
 - `slides.tex` – Main LaTeX source file for the presentation
 - `slides.pdf` – Compiled presentation
 - `README.md` – Documentation for the repository
+- Web-based application to help the scoring and analysing youth financial inclusion status.
+- Python scripts to show the analytics of the data.

 ---

 ## 📝 Key Topics Covered